Python caching backed by Redis

 - connection_name – string – if you have more than one caches dsn then you can use this to set the name of the connection you want (the name of the connection is the #connection_name fragment of a dsn url).

-class MyIntCache(KeyCache): serialize = False # don't bother to serialize values since we're storing ints prefix = "MyIntCache" # every key will have this prefix, change to invalidate all current cache ttl = 7200 # store each int for 2 hours
+class MyIntCache(KeyCache): serialize = False # don't bother to serialize values since we're storing ints prefix = "MyIntCache" # every key will have this prefix, change to invalidate all currently cached values ttl = 7200 # store each int for 2 hours

 This is the traditional caching object, it sets a value into a key: